savman65/Crisp/README.md

 ## Notes
-The commits in the git repo come from an author named "Matt Savitz".
+- the commits in the git repo come from an author named "Matt Savitz".
 I'm on vacation now so I'm using my father (Matt's) laptop :)
-The only resource that isn't managed in the github workflow is the service principle used for github to authenticate to azure.
+- the only resource that isn't managed in the github workflow is the service principle used for github to authenticate to azure.
 This is to avoid a "chicken and egg" problem.
 The deployment to azure depends on the service principle.
+- the blob_files directory (which is a script dependancy) contains a placeholder file because without it, the folder wouldn't get copied to the container